 One common mistake I see first-time hosts make is not adding captions to each one of their listing photos.
 Potential guests will likely look at your listing photos before anything else, so make sure to include key information in the captions.

-Get your comprehensive guide to creating a listing that converts in this blog post.
+Get your comprehensive guide to creating a listing that converts.

 A guest’s ability to envision themselves at your property doesn’t stop with the property itself.